kevinmcsherry/Kev_Project5/README.md

 - __Purchase Confirmation and Feedback Page__
     - Once a user completes a purchase, the site will provide a confirmation page and an opportunity to provide feedback of experience.
+    -**Since deploying to Heroku, the confirmation page is not working, but the amounts are still going through on Paypal accounts**

     <br>